 You're welcome to write your own functions and even change the prototypes of functions we wrote.
-But we ask that you not alter the flow of logic in main so that we can automate some tests of your program.
+But we ask that you not alter the flow of logic in main itself so that we can automate some tests of your program once submitted.
+In particular, main must only returns 0 if and when the user has actually won the game; non-zero values should be returned in any cases of error, as implied by our distribution code.
 If in doubt as to whether some design decision of yours might run counter to the staff's wishes, simply contact your teaching fellow.

-If you'd like to play with the staff's own implementation of fifteen on cloud.cs50.net, including God Mode, you may execute the below.
+If you'd like to play with the staff's own implementation of fifteen, you may execute the below.